 TREX is dedicated to developing exchange points and the Internet as a whole.
 TREX will function as a research platform for participating operators and organizations.
 We also host annual seminars where research topics also get some better visibility among the operator community.

-TREX is ideally located for this purpose: Several Finnish and International ICT companies - including Intel, Huawei and Nokia - have research centres in Tampere.
+TREX is ideally located for this purpose: Several International ICT companies - including Huawei, Intel, Nokia and Qualcomm - have research centres in Tampere.
 There are also two universities: University of Tampere and Tampere University of Technology.

 Funding for the research will come mostly from the industry.
-Some projects will apply for research and development grants from the Finnish National Technology Agency - TEKES, from the European Union, or from EURO-IX.
+Some projects will apply for research and development grants from the Finnish National Technology Agency - TEKES or from the European Union.

 Primary areas of research are: